 Allegany is a very small village located in the state of New York.
 With a population of 1,608 people and just one neighborhood, Allegany is the 672nd largest community in New York.
-Allegany has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Allegany was built prior to World War II, making it one of the older and more historic villages in the country.

 Allegany is a decidedly white-collar village, with fully 89.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Allegany is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Allegany who work in management occupations (12.80%), office and administrative support (11.55%), and sales jobs (9.63%).